ltgcgo/timidity-sf2/README.md

 - Lightweight – Just 23 KB of JavaScript and 22 KB of lazy-loaded WebAssembly
 - Simple – No bells and whistles.
 Just what is needed to play MIDI files.
 - Low-level - As low as the original glue layer allows us to be.
 Just like how you would use TiMidity++ on your device.
-- No FreePats.
+- Liberty - No FreePats.
 Just bring your own SF2 file.
-- Or no SF2 file even, just provide your own configuration from scratch?
+- Customizability - Or no SF2 file even, just provide your own configuration from scratch?

 ## Usage